How to receive the Sacraments at St. Joseph the Worker, St. Anne and St. Francis

 - This policy applies to Quinceaneras as well.

 - If you fulfill these initial requirements, then please inquire to Fr.
-John directly after Sunday Mass or via email on this website.
+Ramirez directly after Sunday Mass or via email on this website.